 There have been no such disposals or resulting impairment gains / losses in the six months ended 30 June 2020.

-Further information on the 2019 disposal is outlined in note 27 of the Group's Annual Report for the year ended 31 December 2019.
+Further information on the 2019 disposal is outlined in note 26 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019.

 16 Taxation